Buyer’s Remorse: What It Is and How to Stop It

 Spot It Clock It Choose It Pause It

-A calm decision flow for real spending moments
+A calmer flow for real spending moments

 The simple takeaway